-NEVER disconnect from your safety harness or your safety line once you are off the ground!

-When attaching the treestand safety strap to the tree, be sure the free end is fed completely through the tether loop on the harness as shown in figure 14.
-Do this BEFORE you being to climb with a climbing treestand.
+ATTACHING THE TREESTAND SAFETY STRAP TO THE TREE #### NEVER disconnect from your safety harness or your safety line once you are off the ground!
+AWARNING When attaching the treestand safety strap to the tree, be sure the free end is fed completely through the tether loop on the harness as shown in figure 14.
+Do this BEFORE you begin to climb with a climbing treestand.
 ALWAYS ADJUST THE SAFETY STRAP TO MINIMIZE THE SLACK WHILE YOU ARE CLIMBING.

-- 1. Hold the safety strap buckle in one hand and loop the free end completely around the tree.
-See fiaure 15. - 2.
-Thread the free end into the buckle as shown in figure 16 (Buckle Threading Diagram) and figure 17.
-The free end should be brought into the buckle from behind. - Loop the free end of the safety strap over the knurled metal post on the buckle and route it out the backside as shown in figure 18.
+1. Hold the safety strap buckle in one hand and loop the free end completely around the tree.
+See figure 15.
+2. Thread the free end into the buckle as shown in figure 16 (Buckle Threading Diagram) and figure 17.
+The free end should be brought into the buckle from behind.
+3. Loop the free end of the safety strap over the knurled metal post on the buckle and route it out the backside as shown in figure 18.

-ALWAYS confirm the safety strap buckle has been threaded properly before use.
+#### ALWAYS confirm the safety strap buckle has been threaded properly before use.
 4. Pull the free end snug but do not cinch down at this point.
 See figure 19.

+Free End 5" of Strap Remaining MINIMUM!

+www.summitstands.com

+BUCKLE THREADING DIAGRAM

+AWARNING

 DO NOT USE unless the safety strap has at least 5" of free end strap remaining after you have secured the strap to the tree!

-ALWAYS confirm that the safety strap does not

-slip when pulling on the harness tether!
+AWARNING ALWAYS confirm that the safety strap does not slip when pulling on the harness tether!
 DO NOT USE if the webbing slips through the buckle!

-Using the Harness and Safety Strap -

-- 1. Position the safety strap as high on the tree as possible while still allowing yourself enough slack to sit on the treestand climbing bar, seat or rest on the arm rests.
+Using the Harness and Safety Strap - 1.
+Position the safety strap as high on the tree as possible while still allowing yourself enough slack to sit on the treestand climbing bar, seat or rest on the arm rests.
 The safety strap should be loose enough to provide you with slack but not so loose that it slides down the tree.
-See figure 20. - 2.
-Following the specific treestand instructions included with your stand, climb up the tree until you reach the location of your safety strap.
+See figure 20.
+2. Following the specific treestand instructions included with your stand, climb up the tree until you reach the location of your safety strap.
+AWARNING NEVER disconnect from your safety line once you are in the tree!!